JavierOramas/autoDownloader/README.md

 *How to set it up*
-add the script to the crontab, you can either set it to run at restart or run every certain time you define, in the file list.txt add the urls one in each line
+add the script to the crontab, you can either set it to run at restart or run every certain time you define, in the file list.txt add the urls each one in a new line

 flies will be downloaded onto 'download' folder